Jimmy Carter's engagement with Ruhollah Khomeini: February 1979

-Two days before Khomeini's return from France, commander-in-chief Abbas Gharabaghi told Khomeini's entourage that the Iranian military was not against political alterations, particularly with regard to "the cabinet".
+Two days before Khomeini's return from France, Commander-in-Chief Abbas Gharabaghi told Khomeini's entourage that the Iranian military was not against political alterations, particularly with regard to "the cabinet".
 On 1 February 1979, Khomeini arrived in Tehran.
 By 5 February 1979, the Iranian military was not resistant to changes in the type of government anymore, as long as these changes were conducted "legally and gradually".
 By this point, junior officers and conscripts deserted and a mutiny erupted in the Air Force.
 On 11 February 1979, Iran's military leaders, behind Shapour Bakhtiar's back, declared neutrality, which de facto meant that they had surrendered.

 Gary Sick, former member of the National Security Council during the period of the Islamic revolution has stated to The Guardian that "the documents [shown by the BBC] are genuine".
-However he added that he was unaware of Khomeini's alleged attempts to get into contact with the US back in 1963.
+However he added that he "never saw" the document describing Khomeini's alleged attempts to get into contact with the US back in 1963.